teriyaki2109/matchMesh/README.md

 DETAILS:
 The code calls the library libamrg.a to compute surface geodesics and extremal points.
-The code has been tested on 32-bit Debian Linux.
+The code has been tested on 32-bit Debian Linux, 64-bit Windows 8.1 and Mac OS X.
+(For 64-bit, just copy x64/libamrg.a and x64/byteOrder.h to the main folder before compilation.)

 The method implemented here is slightly different from the papers (for the sake of code compactness), but follows the general scheme.
 (Differences are in the initial node matching and final mapping processes, which are here simplified and somehow less robust!)